vbrilon/Live-tracks-guide/docs/xair-routing.md

 Summary: Recommended XR18 channel map, safe Source settings, IEM sends, and “Break Music” Scenes that flip USB 1/2 to ch 17/18 between sets.

+Versioning note
+- Keep XR18 firmware and X Air Edit up to date.
+Scenes saved on newer firmware may not import on significantly older versions.
+Export and version your Scenes in `Assets/templates/` so you can re‑load known‑good states.

 Recommended channel map
 - 1 Kick, 2 Snare, 3 Tom, 4 OH L, 5 OH R
 - 6 Bass DI, 7 Guitar